 Top 15 coolest things to do in Finland

-Yes, Finland sure knows how to set the scene for some of the most magical experiences you can imagine.
+Finland knows how to set the scene for the most magical and unique experiences.
 But the Happiest Country in the World is so much more than a winter wonderland.

-Read on to find out which activities should be top of your bucket list on your next trip to Finland.
+Read on to find out which activities should be top of your bucket list.

 Tip: Book your trip with Norwegian and earn CashPoints on your flight to Finland and your hotel.
 And don’t forget, you’ll earn CashPoints when booking your excursions and activities through GetYourGuide.